collectd/collectd/docs/CONTRIBUTING.md

 ```

 The summary must be on a line of its own, with a "ChangeLog:" prefix at the
 beginning of the line.
-The text should start with "Foo plugin" to give the
+The text should start with "Foo plugin" or "collectd"
-reader context for the information.
-Other common contexts are "collectd" for
+(when making changes to the daemon itself) to give the reader context for the
-the core daemon, "Build system", and "Documentation".
-Use past tense and
+information.
+Other common contexts are "collectd" for the core daemon, "Build
-passive voice the for remainder, e.g. "a bug has been fixed", "a feature has
+system", and "Documentation".
+Use past tense and passive voice the for
-been added".
+remainder, e.g. "a bug has been fixed", "a feature has been added".

 Some PRs should be excluded from the release notes, e.g. changes to project
 internal documentation (such as this file).
 Those changes are not interesting